 It's magnetic!
 At last here is a table game for the golfers of the family.
 Nine hole miniature course, two foot by two foot, with all the hazards of a real golf links.
 Played with golf clubs, balls etc., on course with magnetised holes.
 This is another game requiring a great deal of skill and the actual course for play can be altered to vary the difficulty of the match.
 Sure to keep everyone entertained with its variety and novelty.
 One model only which sells at 39/11d.
 A game that Dad will only be too pleased to play with the youngsters.

 ...
-Except for my Dad who isn't interested in golf.
+Except for my Dad who wasn't interested in golf.
 Or football for that matter.
-In fact, he's a nightmare to buy Father's Day cards for.
-He doesn't like golf, football, fishing, or beer.
-He's not very interested in cars, and he's a retired carpenter, so cards featuring botched DIY don't work either.
+In fact, he was a nightmare to buy Father's Day cards for.
+He didn't like golf, football, fishing, or beer.
+He was not very interested in cars, and he was a retired carpenter, so cards featuring botched DIY didn't work either.*

 I did try to think of a joke about balls and magnetic holes, but decided it was a bit of a cheap shot.